drupalprojects/blockcache_alter/README.txt

    block caching is disabled completely.
 Handle with care though, this might cause problems, be sure to test your site completely if you apply this patch.

+Notes:
-Note: you can run this module *without* applying a patch, you simply don't get that much options for refreshing a block.
+1: You can run this module *without* applying a patch, you simply don't get that much options for refreshing a block.
+2: If you apply a patch, the module must be enabled at all times.
+Running without the patches gives you the option to turn of the module after you made your changes.

 Installation:
 -------------